-- Host meetings of the CMP Advisory Committee, which is composed of partners and stakeholders representing transportation agencies and operators throughout the metro area.
-This Committee coordinates efforts and performs several activities in order to develop strategies that mitigate congestion on the transportation system. - Apply methodologies for analyzing congestion levels on the entire transportation system, including non-freeway principal and minor arterials systems and select Corridor Study Areas for further analysis. - Select strategies to mitigate congestion on the regional system in specific Corridor Study Areas. - Implement mechanisms to incorporate prioritized CMP strategies/corridors into the project selection process. - Regularly assess the effectiveness of previously implemented strategies. - Coordinate a comprehensive and coordinated program for collecting data used to assess system performance and determining both the extent and causes of congestion in the metro area. - Implement regionally identified performance measures and targets to report upon and monitor system congestion.
+Host meetings of the CMP Advisory Committee, which is composed of partners and stakeholders representing transportation agencies and operators throughout the metro area.
+This Committee coordinates efforts and performs several activities in order to develop strategies that mitigate congestion on the transportation system.

+- Apply methodologies for analyzing congestion levels on the entire transportation system, including non-freeway principal and minor arterials systems and select Corridor Study Areas for further analysis. - Select strategies to mitigate congestion on the regional system in specific Corridor Study Areas. - Implement mechanisms to incorporate prioritized CMP strategies/corridors into the project selection process. - Regularly assess the effectiveness of previously implemented strategies. - Coordinate a comprehensive and coordinated program for collecting data used to assess system performance and determining both the extent and causes of congestion in the metro area. - Implement regionally identified performance measures and targets to report upon and monitor system congestion. - Continue work on Congestion Management Process Plan Amendment 1 consultant study, began in 2019.